Ultimate Guide to Choosing Your Bridesmaids

 Who is a Good Fit for This Role?

-You need the right kind of person by your side, who won’t get distracted by her own needs but put yours and your ease of mind first.
+You need the right kind of person by your side, who won’t get distracted by her own needs.
+Therefor, this person will put yours and your ease of mind first.
 Choosing Your Bridesmaids is a big task.
-However, being a bridesmaid is a huge responsibility, and only a select number of your closest friends will fit the bill.
+However, being a bridesmaid is a huge responsibility.
+Thus, only a select number of your closest friends will fit the bill.
 According to the experts, the magic number of bridesmaids in your party is… completely up to you!

 To make things easy, we suggest starting with the sisters, both yours and his.
 If you’re worried that the groom needs to have the same number of groomsmen on his team, that is no longer a rule.